Wrexham County Borough: History

 Original brewery of Wrexham Lager, now an office building inside Wrexham Central Retail Park.
 It is a Listed building.

 In the 19th century, a brewing industry developed in Wrexham town, alongside the then town's existing leather and coal industry.
 The town became a brewing centre due to the town's good underground water supplies near but not of the River Gwenfro.
 The sands and gravels in the surrounding river plain filters groundwater which builds up on the impervious rocks beneath.
 Wrexham also sits above a faultline, dividing the area into a mineral-rich hard water east suitable for brewing beer, and a soft water west for lager.
 Many breweries were also set up in the medieval times in the township of Wrexham Abbot which would have had lower taxes than Wrexham Regis, the areas controlled by the Crown.
 By the 1860s, there were 19 breweries in the town.
 Many brewers became leading politicians in the town, with two brewers, Thomas Rowland and Peter Walker disagreeing who should be mayor of Wrexham.

 Wrexham Lager has been brewed in Wrexham since 1882.
 The brewery produced the first German-brewed lager in the United Kingdom, and was located in Wrexham for the brewing quality of its underground spring water.
 The lager was reputedly served on board the Titanic, other White Star Line ships and by soldiers during the Siege of Khartoum.
-It is also claimed to be the first lager to been exported to countries such as India, South Africa, Australia and various countries in the Americas.
+It is also claimed to be the first lager to have been exported to countries such as India, South Africa, Australia and various countries in the Americas.
 The brand started to decline during the World wars, following changing consumer tastes, rationalisation, and the internationalisation of the industry.
 The brewery was bought by Ind Coope & Allsopp, eventually merged into Allied Breweries and later Carlsberg-Tetley.
 The original brewery located on top of the Gwenfro was closed by Carlsberg in 2000, with all UK-wide production by Carlsberg of the brand ceasing in 2002.
 The modern brewery, constructed in the late-20th century, was demolished between 2002 and 2003, and was replaced with Wrexham Central Retail Park.
 The original brewhouse building on Central Road within the now retail park remains as a Grade II listed building.

 Another known brewery formerly operating in Wrexham was Soames's Brewery, and what later became Border Breweries.
 The brewery can be traced back to a minor brewing business operating out of the Nag's Head Public House on Tuttle Street.
 It was not until 1874 following an acquisition, that "Wrexham Brewery" started to become a major producer.
 In his 1892 tour, Alfred Barnard described Soames's to have the best beer in Wrexham.
 The Border Breweries company was formed from the merger of Soames Wrexham Brewery, Island Green Brewery and Dorsett Owen in 1931.
 It was purchased by Marston's Brewery in 1984 and closed by Marston's six months later despite stating otherwise.
 Other former breweries include Albion, Cambrian, Eagle, Island Green, and Willow.